CloudWorkers/cloudworker/README.md

 Manage and track all your cloudworker nodes through a centralised management system.
 Too easy!

 #Features
-* Process multiple commands/scripts on each code
+* Process multiple commands/scripts on each node
 * Send one off actions to a machine
 * Elegant central management system
 * Very easy installation